VDA5050/VDA5050/VDA5050_EN.md

 The master control provides orders and coordinates the AGV traffic.

 The interface is based on the requirements from production and plant logistics in the automotive industry.
-According to the formulated requirements, the requirements of intralogistics cover the requirements of the logistics department, i.e., the logistical processes from goods receiving to production supply to goods out, through control free navigating vehicles and guided vehicles.
+According to the formulated requirements, the requirements of intralogistics cover the requirements of the logistics department, i.e., the logistical processes from goods receiving to production supply to goods out, through control of freely navigating vehicles and guided vehicles.

 In contrast to automated vehicles, autonomous vehicles solve problems that occur on the basis of the corresponding sensor system and algorithms independently and can react accordingly to changes in a dynamic environment or be adapted to them shortly afterwards.
-Autonomous properties such as the independent bypassing of obstacles can be fulfilled by free navigating vehicles as well as guided vehicles.
+Autonomous properties such as the independent bypassing of obstacles can be fulfilled by freely navigating vehicles as well as guided vehicles.
-However, as soon as the path planning is carried out on the vehicle itself, this document describes free navigating vehicles (see glossary).
+However, as soon as the path planning is carried out on the vehicle itself, this document describes freely navigating vehicles (see glossary).
 Autonomous systems are not completely decentralized (swarm intelligence) and have defined behavior through predefined rules.

 For the purpose of a sustainable solution, an interface is described below which can be expanded in its structure.
 This should enable a complete coverage of the master control for vehicles that are guided.
-Vehicles that are free navigating can be integrated into the structure; a detailed specification required for this is not part of this recommendation.
+Vehicles that are freely navigating can be integrated into the structure; a detailed specification required for this is not part of this recommendation.

 For the integration of proprietary stock systems, individual definitions of the interface may be required, which are not considered as part of this recommendation.